How to File a Roof Leak Insurance Claim

 Next steps include:

 • Protecting your valuables.
 Move any furniture, electronics, and other personal belongings away from the leak or at least out of the room, if possible.
-Cover anything that can’t be moved with garbage bags, tarps, or blankets.
+Cover anything that can’t be moved with garbage bags, tarps, drop cloths, or blankets.

 • Finding the source of the leak.
 Water rarely travels a straight path.
 See if you can trace it back to a common entry point, like your roof vents or flashing.